helium/longfi-platformio/getting-started.md

 To update the sample application created above:
 - open, within PlatformIO, your projects src/main.ccp file

-TODO: get link
-- replace the template main.cpp with the application found [here](https://github.com/helium/XXXXXXHeltec-CubeCell-Board/longfi-us915/longfi-us915.ino), copy and paste the entirety of it.
+- replace this template main.cpp with the content of the sample application found [here](Heltec-CubeCell-Board/examples/Helium-basic/src/main.cpp).
+Copy and paste the entirety of it.

 #### Add device credentials